VET

 • While VET subjects are assessed on competency, they may still include examinations.

-Boys should discuss their preferred subjects and the workload of each subject with Heads of Department and Head of House to ensure they have the ability and capacity to fulfil course requirements.
+Students should discuss their preferred subjects and the workload of each subject with Heads of Department and Head of House to ensure they have the ability and capacity to fulfil course requirements.

 Most students get the subjects they want in their initial free choice subject selection but some do not.
 This is especially the case when a subject has only a small numbers of students and appears in only on in one group in the timetable.
 Impacted students will be contacted by their Head of House to make new selections so they get at least 12 units.